mobbyliu/python-agents-examples/complex-agents/role-playing/README.md

 ## Example Gameplay

 ```
-Narrator: "Welcome to Agents and Storms!
+Narrator: "Welcome to Dungeons and Agents!
 What is your name, brave adventurer?"
 Player: "My name is Marcus"
 Narrator: "Excellent!
 What class would you like to play?"
 Player: "I'll be a warrior"